Last Updated on December 3, 2023 by Ch David

 As Burberry changes their name a couple of times, “Burberry, London England” is the most popular one among these coats.

 Find a list of all the name changes at the end of these comparisons.

 The fake Burberry coat mainly presents font-weight flaws for each of its characters and starting with the block of text which says that the coat was manufactured by a specific appointment, you can see how the fake coat’s inscription looks too thick.

 Flaws on the fake Burberry coat’s neck tag:

 Regarding the authentic Burberry vintage Nova coats, these should have their text thinner than the fake one in the image above, and as you can see, the fact is being proved: the real coat’s “BURBERRY” main text is thinner.

-On the other hand, the genuine Burberry vintage Nova trench coat’s “London, England” text looks a tad bit thicker than the fake one.
+On the other hand, the genuine Burberry vintage Nova trench coat’s “London, England” text is thicker than the fake one.

 This is one of those rare cases, but we’re here to warn you about any sort of flaw that occurs on the replica Burberry coats.

 If you see a Burberry coat with the “Burberry® OF LONDON” text (without the “s” at the end of “Burberry”), then you are definitely looking at a fake coat.

 The brand used to do authentic neck tags that said “Burberry London” in the threshold of 1998-1999, so that makes two years of “Burberry London”.